StanfordVL/STIP/README.md

 General instructions for annotation:

-The box must contain the entire person.
+- The box must contain the entire person.
-The box must not be unnecessarily large.
-Approximately half a head length above the head of the person, and a quarter of a head length below the feet of the person is recommended.
+- The box must not be unnecessarily large.
+Approximately half a head length above the head of the person, and a quarter of a -head length below the feet of the person is recommended.
-In case of occlusion, the best approximation of where the person is should be taken into account.
+- In case of occlusion, the best approximation of where the person is should be taken into account.
-The size of the box should vary as smoothly as possible - this can be done in postprocessing once IDs have been reliably assigned.
+- The size of the box should vary as smoothly as possible - this can be done in postprocessing once IDs have been reliably assigned.
-Only draw boxes/keep boxes which are present in the original annotation - we do not care about any other persons in the scene.
+- Only draw boxes/keep boxes which are present in the original annotation - we do not care about any other persons in the scene.